Posted by: Northwest Eye in General on October 1, 2025

 - Discomfort

 This makes lens wear feel unbearable.
 It’s common to feel this way; studies show that approximately 50% of contact lens wearers experience some form of dryness, with over 25% discontinuing use due to discomfort.
-If you are facing these challenges, we understand how frustrating it can be, and it’s essential to consult with an eye care expert.
-They can help you explore alternative options or treatments tailored to your specific needs.
+If you are facing these challenges, we understand how frustrating it can be, and it’s essential to consult with a professional for accurate diagnosis.
+They can help you explore options tailored to your specific needs.

-Eye care professionals emphasize the importance of recognizing dry eye syndrome symptoms for accurate diagnosis.
-Understanding the severity of your condition can guide effective management strategies.
-We want you to know that addressing these challenges early on can lead to improved comfort and satisfaction with your vision correction options.
+Eye care professionals emphasize the importance of alternative options or treatments.
+Understanding the severity of your condition can guide your decisions.
+We want you to know that addressing these challenges early on can lead to improvements with your vision correction options.
 Remember, you are not alone in this journey, and we are here to help you through the process.

 When to Seek Help: Recognizing Serious Symptoms of Dry Eye Syndrome